ChaoticWolf/OGXboxSoundtrackEditor/README.md

 * Backup music database to .ZIP file
 * Restore music to Xbox from .ZIP file
 * Xbox 360 backwards compatibility support

+## Requirements
+* Original Xbox or Xbox 360 with a dashboard running FTP